Jul

 View Event →

-BGA Spring Textile Reuse & Recycling Drive + Tree Giveaway
+BGA Fall Textile Reuse & Recycling Drive

-BGA Spring Textile Reuse & Recycling Drive + Tree Giveaway
+BGA Fall Textile Reuse & Recycling Drive

 Community members unable to attend this event can drop-off their items at the refashionNYC textile bin.
 This bin is located in the lounge of the Actors’ Equity Association at 165 West 46th Street on the fourth floor and is available on days when there are on-site Equity auditions.